On the road to healthy Vision

 improvement within a few hours while most users notice the benefit of

-better vision within a few days or a couple of weeks.
+better vision within a few days.

 Vitamin C (Ascorbic acid)